 A. Mechanisms of Soil Conservation in Agroforestry

-1. Reduction of soil erosion through tree cover and root systems
+1. Reduction of soil erosion through tree covers and root systems

-Soil erosion is a major environmental challenge, particularly in agricultural landscapes with intensive tillage and monoculture cropping (Crews et.al., 2018).
+Soil erosion is a major environmental challenge, particularly in agricultural landscapes with intensive tillage and monoculture cropping (Crews etal., 2018).
 Agroforestry plays a crucial role in controlling soil erosion by stabilizing the soil surface with tree roots and reducing the impact of raindrops through canopy interception.
 Studies have shown that tree-based systems can reduce soil erosion by 50–80% compared to conventional farming practices.
 Tree roots act as natural soil binders, preventing surface runoff from washing away topsoil.
 Deep-rooted species such as Faidherbia albida and Gliricidia sepium penetrate multiple soil layers, enhancing soil stability and reducing landslide risks in sloped landscapes.
 Research from Central America has demonstrated that agroforestry practices, particularly contour hedgerows, can decrease soil loss from 140 tons per hectare per year in open fields to less than 10 tons per hectare per year in tree-integrated systems.
 Agroforestry also minimizes wind erosion by acting as a natural windbreak.
 Trees and shrubs planted in shelterbelts slow wind speeds, protecting soil particles from being carried away.
 In arid and semi-arid regions, windbreaks have been found to reduce wind velocity by up to 60%, significantly decreasing the rate of topsoil loss.

 2. Enhancement of soil organic matter and microbial diversity